kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 </p>

 <p align="center">
   <em>Figure 13.
-Brigthened areas of the plant-based sample at different times(with plastic cover).</em>
+Brigthened areas of the plant-based sample at different times(with the plastic cover).</em>
 </p>